Micronutrient Solutions In Rice

 Presented by: Barrett Courville, Louisiana Consultant

-Despite all the efforts to retain control of noxious weeds in rice, Mother Nature often finds a way to get around them.
-Among the problems noted the past year in rice production in Southwest Louisiana, has been the resistance of outcross red rice to Provisio herbicide.
-Courville will discuss the problems he has seen in the recent Provisio rice crop.
-He will also present information on rice consulting in Southwest Louisiana.
-He holds a master’s degree from Louisiana State and a bachelor’s from McNeese State University.
+Increasing production prices are making it difficult for Louisiana rice producers to make a profit.
+Many producers are making difficult decisions on how to cut output expenses and still make a profit growing rice.
+Courville will discuss common problems he has seen in recent years as a rice consultant in Southwest Louisiana and ways to maximize profits.
+He holds a master’s degree from Louisiana State University and a bachelor’s from McNeese State University.
 He spent 33 years as an LSU agricultural agent, 4 years as a consultant for Helena and 4 years with his own company, BC Rice Consulting.

 Nitrogen Management Strategies And Timing In Flooded Rice

 Presented by: Dr. Jarrod T. Hardke, Rice Extension Agronomist, University of Arkansas Division of Agriculture Rice Research & Extension Center